About the Motor Control Restoration Program

 These are just a few of the benefits patients receive from the Motor Control Restoration Program:

-- Produces results for patients as young as 18 months, through adulthood.
+- Produces results for patients ages childhood through adulthood.

 - Restoration of movement & posture for improved standing, walking, reaching, handling objects, and upper body use.